aguszorza/dataProtectionProject/README.md

 The program will generate output by the terminal (standard output) and also in files.
 The terminal will show:

 * The original matrix to be encoded

+* The values of p, q and the encoding columns used

 * The EP obtained and the portion of the tattoo used during encoding